digital-asset/daml/BAZEL-JVM.md

 If you need to update the Scala version, make sure to also update the corresponding SHA-256 hashes in hexadecimal encoding.
-If you don't know the hash, set it to all zeroes and Bazel will correct you.
+If you don't know the hash, set it to 64 zeroes and Bazel will correct you.

 See the [`rules_scala` setup guide][rules_scala_setup] for further details.